Gracias Rincon Criollo!

 -- Don Rafael Cepeda Atiles

-Puerto Rican Folkloric Dance's original mini-musical "PiraguaMan!!" will make you want to cheer -- and sing along -- as Puerto Rico's newest SuperHero fights to save Puerto Rico from destruction!
-This PRFDance original bilingual musical is created by PRFDance Director Ana Maria Maynard, and is in collaboration with Rupert Reyes, Director of Teatro Vivo.
+In December 2006, audiences cheered and sang along during Puerto Rican Folkloric Dance's original mini-musical "PiraguaMan!!" as PRFDance's SuperHero fought to save Puerto Rico from destruction!
+This PRFDance original bilingual musical was created by PRFDance Director Ana Maria Maynard, in collaboration with Rupert Reyes, Director of Teatro Vivo.
 Although PiraguaMan and his adventures are purely fictional, our story is rich in Puerto Rican history and traditions.
 Enjoy our historical investigation on 18th to early 19th century Puerto Rican history which we researched to create our story.
 It is in these powerful, historical settings that our delightful, funny, action-adventure musical takes place.

 The Arrival of Coffee in Puerto Rico (1736)